-Vesalius College’s Bachelor of Arts in International Affairs equips students with the broad-ranging tools and skills to understand, analyse and assess the most pressing issues in national and global politics.
+Vesalius College’s Bachelor of Arts in International Affairs equips students with the broad-ranging tools and skills to understand, analyze and assess the most pressing issues in national and global politics.

-Our International Affairs graduates are prepared to succeed in various settings and organisations, including international organisations (such as the United Nations, EU and NATO), ministries of foreign affairs, lobby organisations, NGOs and think tanks.
-Careers of our recent graduates include: diplomacy, politics, research, European administration, political advising and journalism.
+Our International Affairs graduates are prepared to succeed in various settings and organizations, including international organizations (such as the United Nations, EU, and NATO), ministries of foreign affairs, lobby organizations, NGOs and think tanks.
+Careers of our recent graduates include diplomacy, politics, research, European administration, political advising, and journalism.

 To complete the International Affairs degree successfully at Vesalius College, a minimum of 180 ECTS is required.
-Most students complete the intense and rigorous study programme within 3 years of admission to the college.
-Students are also encouraged to complete a Study Abroad semester at one of our partner universities overseas and take an internship via our prestigious internship programme.
+Most students complete the intense and rigorous study program within 3 years of admission to the college.
+Students are also encouraged to complete a Study Abroad semester at one of our partner universities overseas and take an internship via our prestigious internship program.

-The 180-ECTS degree programme is divided into several different requirements.
-In general, Students start with the core curriculum, a set of courses that develop the relevant skills, knowledge and abilities essential to the College’s distinctive undergraduate programme.
+The 180-ECTS degree program is divided into several different requirements.
+In general, Students start with the core curriculum, a set of courses that develop the relevant skills, knowledge, and abilities essential to the College’s distinctive undergraduate program.

 In addition to the core curriculum, students take major requirement courses.
 These courses are divided into politics, history, economics, and law.

 To give students the opportunity to develop areas of personal and professional interest, Vesalius College requires the completion of major electives and free electives.
 International Affairs students at Vesalius College may also choose a minor, regardless of their major.
 However, in order to obtain the ‘Minor’ classification, students must follow all four courses within that Minor.